Henry Glapthorne: Later years

-On 1 July 1642, his daughter Lovelace (probably named in honour of his friend Richard Lovelace) was baptized in the parish of St Bride's, Fleet Street; the record also mentions the name of Glapthorne's wife as Susan.
-On 23 March 1643, Susan was buried in the parish of St Andrew's, Holborn, having died the day before in Fetter Lane.
+On 1 July 1642, his daughter Lovelace (probably named in honour of his friend Richard Lovelace) was baptized in the City of London parish of St Bride's, Fleet Street; the record also mentions the name of Glapthorne's wife as Susan.
+On 23 March 1643, Susan was buried in the nearby parish of St Andrew's, Holborn, having died the day before in Fetter Lane.
 The location of her death confirms that Henry Glapthorne is the "one Glapthorne, who lived in Fetter Lane", who on 12 January 1643 was identified to the House of Lords as the author of the tract His Maiesties Gracious Answer to The Message sent from the Honourable Citie of London, concerning Peace (1643).
 He, his printer Richard Herne and others, were supposed to be brought in to give evidence on the subject a few weeks later, but no further record has been found of what happened to him.
 Gerald Eades Bentley believes it likely that he died before the Restoration.